 At present, most cement plants use coal as the main fuel in the clinker production process.
 The standard coal consumed by the new dry process for producing 1 ton of cement clinker is usually between 100 kg and 130 kg, and the fuel cost accounts for about 15% of the cement production cost.

-When we manufacture a coal mill, we will comprehensively take into account the production scale, site, raw coal quality, operating conditions and other aspects of the target project for reasonable design, so as to perfectly match the kiln calcination system and meet the requirements of reliability, efficiency, safety, environmental protection and automation.
+When we manufacture a coal mill, we will comprehensively take into account the production scale, site, raw coal quality, operating conditions, and other aspects of the target project for reasonable design, so as to perfectly match the kiln calcination system and meet the requirements of reliability, efficiency, safety, environmental protection, and automation.

 Air-Swept Ball Mill

-Ball mill is a traditional coal pulverizer machine, which has been widely used since it was invented.
+The ball mill is a traditional coal pulverizer machine, which has been widely used since it was invented.
 In the cement plant, the new dry process cement manufacturing requires the moisture content of coal powder to be 0.5% ~ 1.5%, while that of raw coal is 1.5% ~ 4.0%.
-Therefore, the ball mill should have drying function besides grinding.
+Therefore, the ball mill should have a drying function besides grinding.
 In order to enhance the drying ability, large ball mills are equipped with drying chambers.

 During the operation of the ball mill, the raw coal first enters the drying chamber through the feed inlet for drying, and the dried raw coal enters the grinding chamber for grinding and second drying.
 The pulverized coal is taken out of the mill by hot air.

 Compared with the vertical roller mill, the advantages of air-swept ball mill are strong adaptability to raw coal quality, simple operation and low investment cost; the disadvantages are high power consumption and high noise.

 Vertical roller mill is a popular pulverized coal mill in recent years.

 Vertical Roller Coal Mill at the Best Price!